 Legal services

-Providing legal advice and guidance for the council.
+Legal services provide legal advice and guidance for the council.

-Procurement and contracts
+- procurement and contracts

-Prosecutions, civil litigation & employment
+- prosecutions, civil litigation and employment

-Adult and children’s services
+- adult and children’s services

-Administrative and local government law
+- administrative and local government law

-Our Clients
+Our clients

-Legal Services offers an in-house service to all officers and councilors across the Council.
+Legal Services offers an in-house service to all officers and councillors across the Council.
 This is provided in partnership with the legal teams of East Sussex County Council and West Sussex County Council, who together with this Council’s legal team have formed Orbis Public Law.

-We are also available for instruction by other public bodies.
-We have external clients such as the East Sussex Fire Authority, district councils, local authorities and other local public services.
+We're also available for instruction by other public bodies.
+Our current external clients include the East Sussex Fire Authority, district councils, local authorities and other local public services.

 Contact information